 While many applicants will prepare their answers for standard questions, feel free to throw a few curve balls to get to know your group of interested applicants better.
 When working with an agricultural recruitment firm, ensure you communicate key information to your ag recruiter regarding what information you're looking for, any concerns you have, and important questions you can use to make an informed decision on your future team.
 Try to keep your questions consistent from one candidate to another to have a level basis to evaluate all applicants uniformly.

 This is a vital opportunity to get to know your candidates better - review their resumes and highlight experiences you find interesting or you can relate to further the conversation.
-Use examples from real, or fake, situations from the role in question to deduce how the candidate would fair, see where they would succeed, where they still have room to grow, and encourage asking questions for more of a dialogue than traditional interview style to keep the individual engaged throughout the interview process.
+Use examples from real, or fake, situations from the role in question to deduce how the candidate would fair, see where they would succeed, where they still have room to grow, and encourage asking questions for more of a dialogue than the traditional interview style to keep the individual engaged throughout the interview process.

 Prioritize taking the time to communicate post-interview timelines for the next steps to stay on the same page with your candidate; if they're interested, they'll mark their calendars for when they can anticipate an answer and send a follow-up email thanking you for your time!